wix-incubator/repluggable/README.md

 1. Contribute state in the entry point:

-    ```JavaScript
+    ```TypeScript
     install(host: EntryPointHost) {
-        host.contributeState<FooEntryPointState>({
-            one: fooReducerOne,
-            two: fooReducerTwo
+        host.contributeState<FooState>({
+            baz: bazReducer,
+            qux: quxReducer
         })
     }
     ```

     Here the argument passed to `contributeState()` is a reducer map object.
-This object contains all same keys of `FooEntryPointState`, but here the keys are assigned their respective reducers.
-Such shape of the reducers map is also enforced by the typings.
+This object contains all same keys of `FooState` (the `baz` and `qux`), but this time the keys are assigned their respective reducers.
+Such derivation of reducers map shape is enforced by the typings.

-1.
+1. Expose selectors and action dispatchers through APIs:

+    ```TypeScript
+    export interface FooAPI {
+        ...
+        getBazXyzzy(): number
+        setBazXyzzy(value: number): void
+        ...
+    }
+    ```

+    The above API lets read and change the value of `xyzzy` in the `BazState`.

+    Note that neither of these two functions are passed the state or the `Store` object.
+This is because their implementations are already bound to the store of the `AppHost`:

+    ```TypeScript
+    const createFooAPI = (host: EntryPointHost): FooAPI => {
+        // this returns a scoped wrapper over the full
+        // store of the main application
+        const entryPointStore = host.getStore()

+        // IMPORTANT! the generic parameter (FooState)
+        // must match the one specified when contributing state!
+        // In our example, we did contributeState<FooState>(...)
+        const getState = () => entryPointStore.getState<FooState>()

+        return {
+            ...
+            getBazXyzzy(): number {
+                const state: FooState = getState()
+                return state.baz.xyzzy
+            },
+            setBazXyzzy(value: number): void {
+                entryPointStore.dispatch(BazActionCreators.setXyzzy(value))
+            }
+            ...
+        }
+    }
+    ```

 ### Creating a connected React component

+When creating React components, we recommend following the Redux pattern of pure stateless components and `connect`.

+In `react-app-lego`, a Redux-connected component may require services from the `AppHost`, such as an ability to obtain APIs, or add an entry point.

+Although these services are provided by the `EntryPointHost` object passed to lifecycle hooks of your entry points,

 ### Creating an exported React component

 ## Testing a package